-Our research program bridges gaps in traditional funding to encourage bold thinking and nurture scientific careers.
-We strive to create a highly collaborative environment with multiple channels of interaction, which gives rise to new ideas, new programs, and the resources to support them.
+HSCI research programs bridge the gaps in traditional funding to encourage bold thinking and launch scientific careers.
+Our collaborative environment gives rise to new ideas, new programs, and the resources to support them.

-We channel world-class resources, both intellectual and technological, toward some of the most prevalent, devastating diseases for which stem cell research holds promise.
-The HSCI Disease Programs fall into five overarching research groups: Aging, Blood, Discovery, Metabolic Diseases, and Neuroscience.
+HSCI disease programs allow us to channel out world-class resources — both intellectual and technological — toward some of the most prevalent, devastating diseases for which stem cell research can hold promise.

 Members of the HSCI community benefit from resources that are beyond the means of any individual lab.
 Our core facilities offer immediate access to specialized equipment, reagents and materials, know-how, and training.